keboola/connection-docs/templates/kai-sql-bot/kai-sql-bot.md

 Once you have entered all required credentials, click **Save** to run the data app.

+To learn more about how templates work, please refer to [this page](https://help.keboola.com/templates/).

 ## Setting Up Data App
 {: .image-popup}
 ![Setting Up Data App](/templates/kai-sql-bot/configuring-app.png)